anva76/Udacity-fsnd-project-05/backend/readme.md

 `GET '/categories/<int:category_id>'`

-- Fetches the details of a specified category.
+- Fetches the details of a specific category.
 - Request Arguments: `category_id` - passed as a url parameter.
 - Returns: a dictionary of category properties.